Bayer-Group/ol-kit/src/LayerPanel/example.md

 ![image](https://github.platforms.engineering/storage/user/2990/files/76f1c900-86d3-11ea-9fd2-cfc39e019e36)

 You can make a list by passing items down.
 Which should be an array.
 There's also a built in drag for the `LayerPanelListItem`.
 You can disable it buy passing the prop `disableDrag` to the `LayerPanelList`.
+If you want to persist the reorder of items then you'll need to pass the onReorderedItems callback to the `LayerPanelList` and update the items in your parent component.
 ```jsx
 <LayerPanel>
   <LayerPanelPage tabIcon={<VpnKeyIcon />}>